natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-7II.md

 |}

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-- Higher acceleration and speed than its Soviet counterparts thanks to its new engine
+* Higher acceleration and speed than its Soviet counterparts thanks to its new engine
-- Less high-speed compression than the [[J-6A]]
+* Less high-speed compression than the [[J-6A]]
-- Can pull high AoA for quick snapshots
+* Can pull high AoA for quick snapshots
-- Additional port side gun which doubled the ammo count than [[MiG-21F-13]]
+* Additional port side gun which doubled the ammo count than [[MiG-21F-13]]
-- Great rate of climb
+* Great rate of climb
-- Missiles have a high explosive mass
+* Missiles have a high explosive mass

 '''Cons:'''

-- Not very manoeuvrable at low speeds
+* Not very manoeuvrable at low speeds
-- Loses energy quickly in hard turns
+* Loses energy quickly in hard turns
-- Missiles have poor agility and tracking, easily dodged by attentive targets
+* Missiles have poor agility and tracking, easily dodged by attentive targets
-- Engine tends to overheat on sustained afterburner
+* Engine tends to overheat on sustained afterburner
-- Unlike the MiG-21F-13, no access to S-24 heavy rockets for ground attack or head-ons
+* Unlike the MiG-21F-13, no access to S-24 heavy rockets for ground attack or head-ons

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 The Sino-Soviet split, which began in the late 1950s, led to a period of chilled relations between the Soviet Union and the People's Republic of China.
 The most modern fighter aircraft in the inventory of the People's Liberation Army Air Force was the MiG-19, purchased from the USSR.
 While an effective fighter at the time of its introduction, rapid advancements in fighter jet development lead to new aircraft like the MiG-21 capable of flying at twice the speed of sound.
 Around 1960, plans were underway for MiG-21s to be license produced in China, but negotiations broke down and Soviet advisors were pulled from the country, leaving the fate of the project in question.
 A few years later, Khruschev unexpectedly approached Mao with an offer to sell the MiG-21 and its technology.
 This deal went through and several MiG-21s, parts, and associated documentation were delivered to China.
 However, it was discovered that the documents were incomplete.
 In order to manufacture them properly, the MiG-21s were thoroughly reverse-engineered, and a number of improvements were made in the process.
-The finished product of this effort was firstly named a '''Type 62 Interceptor (62 式歼击机)''' then later a '''J-7 (歼-7)''', mostly identical to the original [[MiG-21 F-13]] (NATO: Fishbed; the Chinese variants are sometimes called a '''Fishcan''' to differentiate from Soviet-built ones).
+The finished product of this effort was firstly named a '''Type 62 Interceptor (62式歼击机)''' then later a '''J-7 (歼-7)''', mostly identical to the original [[MiG-21 F-13]] (NATO: Fishbed; the Chinese variants are sometimes called a '''Fishcan''' to differentiate from Soviet-built ones).

 A huge number of J-7 variants were manufactured in the course of its nearly 50-year production run, though development and production stagnated during the chaos of the Cultural Revolution and the PLAAF often had to rely on the outdated [[J-6A|Shenyang J-6]].
 The '''{{PAGENAME}}''' first flew in 1978 and featured an improved engine and ejection seat, among other changes.
 Later J-7B/F-7M incorporated British GEC Marconi avionics and was compatible with Western weapons, these were popular export items to customers like Bangladesh, Pakistan, Nigeria, and Iran.
 The J-7III series was developed from the basis of a reverse-engineered [[MiG-21MF (Germany)|MiG-21MF]] and attempted to match the MiG-21SM, featuring a larger nosecone and a more powerful radar, but did not see large-scale production.
 The successful J-7IV (later [[J-7E]]) introduced a unique double-delta wing design that improved the aircraft's agility and fuel capacity tremendously.
 The J-7 design was also used as a starting point for the Guizhou JL-9 supersonic trainer and the JF-17 multirole export fighter.

 At present, the J-7 is still in the inventory of numerous air forces, but they are mostly those based on the later E variants (F-7MG, PG, BG) and only very few of the original delta wing variants are still in service.
 After PLAAF and PLANAF decommissioned their remaining J-7IIH and J-7B from combat service in 2021, the remaining J-7E and G still served as an inexpensive and quick-response frontline interceptors for PLAAF.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->

 ;Skins

-- [https://live.warthunder.com/feed/camouflages/?vehicle=j_7_mk2 Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]
+* [https://live.warthunder.com/feed/camouflages/?vehicle=j_7_mk2 Skins and camouflages for the {{PAGENAME}} from live.warthunder.com.]

 ;Images
 <gallery mode="packed-hover" heights="150">